Everyone knows that

 tired driving?
 The dangers of driving while fatigued are often overlooked,

-often overlooked, despite the fact that drowsy drivers are involved in
+despite the fact that drowsy drivers are involved in approximately 1,150

-of adult drivers admit to have driven a vehicle while feeling drowsy within
+admit having driven a vehicle while feeling drowsy within the past year.

-the past year.
-In order to better understand the dangers of tired driving
+In order to better understand the dangers of tired driving and reduce

 What are the Signs of Drowsy Driving?